Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 # [WIP] The Elements of Computing Systems – Building a Modern Computer from First Principles

-> Verdict: I highly recommend this [book](https://amzn.to/3CnFJRp).
-It literally starts from nothing and builds a computer from first principles.
-> It's a great way to understand how computers work and has changed the way I think about computers.
+I highly recommend reading the [Nand to Tetris book](https://amzn.to/3CnFJRp) for anyone interested in learning how computers work from the ground up.
+This page is a result of my notes while reading the book.
+While most of the ideas come from the book, I have added some of my own thoughts and some external sources.
+I hope you find this page helpful.

 ## Chapter 1: Boolean logic

+🎯 **Objective**: Understand the basics of boolean logic and build all required logic gates from the NAND gate.

 Modern computers store and process information stored as two-valued signals — called <bmark>bits</bmark> (i.e. binary digits).
 Two-value signals were chosen because they can readily be represented, stored, and transmitted.
 For example, they can be represented as: